tkoch96/root_dns_latency/root_dns_latency.md

-We then join these data sets by /24, aggregating their respective client IP counts and query volumes \footnote{We take care to ensure that neither client counts nor query volumes are "double counted" across different IP's.} -- this joined data set is referred to henceforth as the DCDN data set [29 and 16 in yahoo video].
+We then join these data sets by /24, aggregating their respective client IP counts and query volumes \footnote{We take care to ensure that neither client counts nor query volumes are "double counted" across different IP's.} -- this joined data set is referred to henceforth as the DCDN data set.
 To determine how "representative" this DCDN data set is, we remove queries from prefixes in the private IP space \footnote{ The list we use can be found at \cite{private_ip_space}.}, as these are not valid queries.
 Queries from these addresses account for approximately 7\% of traffic to the roots.
 We additionally disregard the presence of IPv6 traffic, and note that it comprises about 12% of DITL query volume.
 Finally, as previously mentioned, we do not consider requests for bogus domain names nor requests for PTR records.
 Naturally, there is a mismatch in the /24's represented by each data set.
 Table \ref{tab:dataset_matching_statistics} summarizes the extent to which the DCDN data (which is a subset of all users) represents the DITL captures, and vice versa.
 For brevity, we henceforth refer to these /24's as RR's, even though each data point may represent several RR's.

 \begin{figure}